thomtreebus/Pacto/TestReport.md

 # Testing Report
 This report explains the various activities performed as part of testing the Major Group Project application.

-The finished product, Pacto, is a social networking application aimed at students attending universities in the United Kingdrom.
+The finished product, Pacto, is a social networking application aimed at students attending universities in the United Kingdom.
 Pacto consists of two applications: a front-end client application and a server-side API.
 Both parts of the final application were tested separately and they each have an individual testing suite.

 ## Testing Scope
 - **In-Scope**: Functional testing for all features including user-facing and server-side functionality